satyasai69/algobharat-live-hack-submission/tasks_only/Task-7-Complete_Application/README.md

 ## Integrating with smart contracts and application clients

-Refer to the [Task-7-Complete_Application-contracts](projects/Task-7-Complete_Application-contracts/README.md) folder for overview of working with smart contracts, [projects/Task-7-Complete_Application-frontend](projects/Task-7-Complete_Application-frontend/README.md) for overview of the React project and the [projects/Task-7-Complete_Application-frontend/contracts](projects/Task-7-Complete_Application-frontend/src/contracts/README.md) folder for README on adding new smart contracts from backend as application clients on your frontend.
+Refer to the [marketplace-contracts](projects/marketplace-contracts/README.md) folder for overview of working with smart contracts, [projects/marketplace-frontend](projects/marketplace-frontend/README.md) for overview of the React project and the [projects/marketplace-frontend/contracts](projects/marketplace-frontend/src/contracts/README.md) folder for README on adding new smart contracts from backend as application clients on your frontend.
 The templates provided in these folders will help you get started.
-When you compile and generate smart contract artifacts, your frontend component will automatically generate typescript application clients from smart contract artifacts and move them to `frontend/src/contracts` folder, see [`generate:app-clients` in package.json](projects/Task-7-Complete_Application-frontend/package.json).
+When you compile and generate smart contract artifacts, your frontend component will automatically generate typescript application clients from smart contract artifacts and move them to `frontend/src/contracts` folder, see [`generate:app-clients` in package.json](projects/marketplace-frontend/package.json).
 Afterwards, you are free to import and use them in your frontend application.

-The frontend starter also provides an example of interactions with your HelloWorldClient in [`AppCalls.tsx`](projects/Task-7-Complete_Application-frontend/src/components/AppCalls.tsx) component by default.
+The frontend starter also provides an example of interactions with your MarketplaceClient in [`AppCalls.tsx`](projects/marketplace-frontend/src/components/AppCalls.tsx) component by default.

 ## Next Steps